Main Content start here

 Market Overview

-India Nutraceuticals Market has valued at USD 6113.20 million in 2023 and is anticipated to project impressive growth in the forecast period with a CAGR of 11.39% through 2029.
+India Nutraceuticals Market was valued at USD 6113.20 million in 2024 and is anticipated to reach USD 11552.72 Million by 2030, with a CAGR of 11.39% during 2025-2030.
 The nutraceutical market in India is experiencing remarkable growth, fueled by several key factors.
 Firstly, India's large and diverse population is becoming increasingly health-conscious, driving the demand for nutraceutical products.
 The rising awareness of preventive healthcare and the desire for wellness-oriented solutions have contributed to this trend.

 Additionally, the aging population in India has created a significant market for nutraceuticals.
 As individuals seek ways to address age-related health concerns, such as joint health and cognitive function, the demand for supplements and functional foods has surged.
 Chronic diseases like diabetes, obesity, and heart disease are on the rise in India.
 Nutraceuticals offer a holistic approach to manage these conditions, promoting their adoption.